prasen832/R-CNN-based-Automatic-Vehicle-Number-Plate-Detection/README.md

 3. The success rate of number plate detection is more than 95% .

-A small dataset can be downloded from my Google Drive [link](https://drive.google.com/open?id=13bgmJ9p9Dtuf31n_B9U7Jv4xK9MwHV8A).
+A small dataset can be downloded from this Google Drive [link](https://drive.google.com/open?id=13bgmJ9p9Dtuf31n_B9U7Jv4xK9MwHV8A).

-A trained model with is weights can be downloded from my Google Drive [link](https://drive.google.com/open?id=1ffgaHC7gfyzcoDCdS8tHQbCiA_LUmvje).
+A trained model with is weights can be downloded from this Google Drive [link](https://drive.google.com/open?id=1ffgaHC7gfyzcoDCdS8tHQbCiA_LUmvje).